 This expression predicts that when a column becomes indefinitely long, the load required causing the member to buckle approaches zero and when the length of the column begins to approach zero, the load required to cause it to buckle becomes indefinitely large.
-What actually happens is that as the member becomes short, the failure mode changes to that of crushing [18].
+The member also becomes short and the failure mode changes to that of crushing [18].
 From the above, since short struts are under consideration in this work, test for compression or crushing was carried out.
 The use of rattan reinforcement in lieu of conventional steel reinforcements requires better understanding under axial loading and performance conditions.
-This paper presents the behavior of reinforced short struts with rattan cane, Bamboo and the conventional steel reinforcements under axial loading.
-The experiment has been carried out on Fifteen (15) short concrete struts.
+This paper presents the behavior of reinforced short struts with rattan cane, bamboo and the conventional steel reinforcements under axial loading.
+The aim of this study is to investigate how the replacement of the conventional reinforcement (steel) in concrete, by bamboo and rattan cane can be effective in the support of axial load.
+Most of the studies that were carried out in the past focused mainly in the use of bamboo and rattan as replacement of steel in concrete slab [1], [7].
+The experiment was carried out on fifteen (15) short concrete struts.